 I learned to play baseball at Oakwood High School.
-Oh, sovaldi sure, link as youngsters we played at “sort-of” softball at Ryerson and even competed against other local rural schools – but baseball was something else.
+Oh, sure, as youngsters we played at “sort-of” softball at Ryerson and even competed against other local rural schools – but baseball was something else.
 Mr. Heapy, our high school principal, had been a pretty good ball player in his day.
 He took the time, often at noon hour, to take the boys (no girls played “hardball” in those days) across the highway to a rough pasture field with bases and a pitcher’s mound.
 It was there where I, and many other boys like me, learned the basics of baseball.

 I wasn’t a particularly good ball player, but enjoyed it.
 I played 3rd base and the outfield, usually, but my brother Lyman, like our father before us, played first base and was a pretty good hitter.